jackreichert/assets-manager/readme.txt

 == Frequently Asked Questions ==

-= Why aren't the links working? =

-You may need to reset the permalinks by going to Settings > Permalinks and pressing the "Save Changes" button.

 = Why would I want to disable a link? =

 Let's say there is incorrect information in the file, or there is an updated version, now you can disable the link sent out, shared, published and send out a new one.

 = Are these files searchable? =